I’ll be the first to admit it, writing a good enough about me page is downright difficult.

-People have very short attention spans so make your about page as succinct as you can.
+People have very short attention spans so make your about page as short as it can be.

 To borrow Antonione de Saint’s words, “Perfection isn’t when there’s nothing else to add, it’s when you can’t take anything away!”

 Blow Some Trumpets

 Nothing makes people follow you more than the fear of missing out (FOMO).
 If you can show (not tell) people what you’ve accomplished or even better, use social proof, the battle is halfway won.

 Go through your facebook page, emails, comments, search mentions around the web using tools like mention.com and you should find some interesting testimonials to show.
-Like I found this in a facebook group that’s not mine!
+Like this is from a Facebook group that’s not even mine!